sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 - **Marketplace environment**: There are three marketplace environments:
   Test, Development, and Live (you can find these in Console).
-You can use the development environment to develop and test your marketplace, and test environment to preview your no-code changes.
+You can use the development environment to develop and test your marketplace.
+  In the no-code tutorial, you made your changes in your Test environment, and you can keep using it to preview your no-code changes.
 Your Live marketplace is home to your actual live marketplace.

 - **Flex CLI**: A command line tool that you can use to change your marketplace's advanced configurations, such as transaction processes